am20dipi/JS-advanced-concepts/JS-FOUNDATION-II/LexicalEnvironment.md

 Hoisting is also JavaScript engine allocating memory to the (some) variables and functions during the creation phase before the execution phase -- because JavaScript runs and reads through the code multiple times.

-* var -- not hoisted
+* var -- hoisted and assigned undefined
-* const -- hoisted
+* const -- not hoisted
-* let -- hoisted
+* let -- not hoisted
 * functions -- all hoisted
+* function expressions -- not hoisted when invoked; hoisted using variable name